Jonathan-R-Anderson/internetcomputer/README.md

 * It makes distribution transparent – local vs remote is mostly just a matter of which server you mount.
 ### Default Filesystem Layout

-On first boot the system creates a minimal persistent filesystem on disk (`fs.img`).
-Subsequent boots load this tree so state survives reboots.
+anonymOS ships with a small Plan 9 style root filesystem that can be distributed read‑only.
+On first boot this image is expanded into a writable `fs.img` so local state can be stored if desired.
+Subsequent boots load that image so your data persists.
 The default layout is:

 ```
 /